avan06/PS4CheaterNeo/README.md

 - Immediately show the changed position when `refreshing in the Hex editor`.
 - Support `auto refresh interval` when `Auto is enabled` in the `Hex editor`.(recommended for wired network, the current setting is every 2.5 seconds)
 - It is now possible to `swap bytes` to display the value of the current address in the Hex Editor.
+- Added support for find backward or forward feature in Hex editor, Default is find backward.

 ![hexeditor](assets/hexeditor5.webp)
 ![hexeditor](assets/hexeditor1.webp)